Nukesor/webhook-server/README.md

 - `Authorization`: If `basic_auth_username` and `basic_auth_password` is specified, this should be the standard `Basic` base64 encoded authorization header.
 [Basic Auth guide](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization)
 - `Signature:` If you specify a secret, the content of the signature is the HMAC of the json payload with the UTF8-encoded secret as key.
     This procedure is based on Github's webhook secret system.
-(Github says to use a hex key, but they interpret it as UTF8 -.-)
+(Github tells you to use a hex key, but they interpret it as UTF8 themselves -.-)
     Python example: `hmac.new(key, payload, hashlib.sha1)`
     Ruby example: `OpenSSL::HMAC.hexdigest("SHA1", key, payload)`
     [Github guide](https://developer.github.com/webhooks/securing/)
-- `X-Hub-Signature`: If there is no `Signature`, this header will be used for signature checks to support Github's webhooks.
+- `X-Hub-Signature`: If there is no `Signature`, this header will be used for the signature check (to support Github's webhooks).